 Pre-Negotiated Service Contracts

 Boards who enter into pre-negotiated contracts specifically designed to deal with the aftermath of a disaster often have the peace of mind that they have a set price and a designated contractor at their disposal.

 - Emergency service contracts which provide “drying out” or “shoring up” the premises.

 - Debris removal

 Generally found within the insurance section of the documents, these provisions require that the proceeds of insurance settlements be paid to a third party for disbursement at the instruction of the association’s engineer.
 When such a provision exists, insurers will not pay proceeds to the association until a trustee is designated.
 This can critically delay the receipt of funds necessary for disaster response as well as add an unnecessary cost to the association to pay for the Insurance Trustee.
 It is preferable for the board to act as a “trustee” with disbursements being authorized only when approved in advance by an independent engineer or construction manager employed by the association.

-State laws and document restrictions designed to ensure owner access to information and input in the decisionmaking process previously impeded disaster recovery for condominium associations.
+State laws and document restrictions designed to ensure owner access to information and input in the decision-making process previously impeded disaster recovery for condominium associations.
 Fortunately, the Condominium Act and the statutes for homeowner associations and cooperatives have been changed to provide emergency powers.
-Check with your counsel to better understand these statutes.
+(For a more detailed examination, please refer to the section ASSOCIATION EMERGENCY POWERS)

 Even with the acquisition of emergency powers, your association’s governing documents should be reviewed and amended to remove any unnecessary barriers to recovery.